Chocolate Zucchini Waffles

 Make It Now:

-- Dry Ingredients: In a large mixing bowl, whisk together the flour, baking powder, baking soda, cinnamon, and salt.
+- Dry Ingredients: In a large mixing bowl, whisk together the flour, baking powder, baking soda, cinnamon, salt, and cocoa powder.

 - Wet Ingredients: In a medium mixing bowl, whisk together brown sugar and melted coconut oil.
 Whisk in beaten egg, milk, and zucchini.